 For other tenement holdings in Western Australia, the Company's strategy is to maintain tenure over its uranium deposits with minimum expenditure until economic and regulatory conditions improve.
-Four projects are covered by granted Retention Licences and one, the Manyingee East project, by a Retention Licence application.
-Objections to the grant of the Manyingee East application are awaiting a related court ruling before it can progress further.
+Four projects are covered by granted Retention Licences and one, the Manyingee East project, by Retention and Exploration Licence applications.
+Objections to the grant of the Manyingee East applications are awaiting court rulings before they can progress further.